-Flowshop Scheduling Problem is one of the most wellstudied class of scheduling problems in the literature with significant applications in real-life manufacturing systems [1], [2].
+Flowshop Scheduling Problem is one of the most wellstudied class of scheduling problems in the literature with significant applications in real-life manufacturing systems [1].
 The Permutation Flow Shop Scheduling Problem (PFSSP) is a simplified version in which given m machines, a series of n jobs has to be processed sequentially, in the same order, from the first machine to the last so as to optimize some desired objectives.
 Sequence changes are not allowed, so once the sequence of jobs is scheduled on the first machine, this sequence remains unchanged on the other machines.
 Note that the possible number of such sequences is n!.
 After completion on one machine a job joins the queue at the next machine, all queues are assumed to operate under the FIFO discipline.
 Each machine can process at most one job at any given time, and it can not be interrupted.
-Machines never breakdown and are available throughout the scheduling period.
+Machines never breakdown and G. A. Papadopoulos Department of Computer Science, University of Cyprus, Nicosia, Cyprus george@cs.ucy.ac.cy are available throughout the scheduling period.
 Each job is available at time zero, and can be processed by at most one machine at any given time.
 The set-up times of the jobs on machines are sequence independent and are included in processing times.
 An example of a solution of PFSSP with 8 jobs and 3 machines is shown in Figure 1.